Portf-io/portf-coding-challenge-2/README.md

 There may be some bugs and you are also free to change any configuration if you want to.

-Feel free to use libraries that you are mot comfortable with.
+Feel free to use libraries that you are most comfortable with.